 Two banquets were staged, with keynote speakers Floyd Kvamme, Executive V. P. Sales, Apple Computer and Philip Estridge, Personal Computer Divisional President, IBM.
-They spoke of the future strategies of their respective companies in field the microcomputers in education.
+They spoke of the future strategies of their respective companies in the field of microcomputers in education.